From boosting weight loss to fighting free radicals, these are the black pepper benefits you need to know.

 3. These Peppers Have Vitamins

 Black pepper benefits extend beyond piperine and antioxidant properties.
-They are also rich in vitamins, minerals, and other nutrients.
+They are also rich in vitamins, minerals, and other dietary nutrients.

 Two teaspoons of freshly ground pepper may contain: